 Fortunately for us, we live in an age where so much information on enrichment is at our fingertips.
 Google or search Pinterest for DIY canine enrichment and you will hundreds of lost cost ways to provide some fun for your dog.
 There are also lots of toys and gadgets on the market for purchase that will give your dog lots of mental stimulation.

 Here are some of my favorite DIY and pre-made enrichment ideas!
-You can find our product suggestions on this Amazon Idea list.

 *Disclaimer: do not allow your dog access to toys while unsupervised, unless you know how they will treat them.
 Dogs can easily ingest these items causing illness or a blockage.
 Educanine Training Services is not liable if you allow your dog to ingest enrichment items.*